dgaydukov/meteorjs-chat-app/db-structure.md

 email_to
 ```

-Chats and Users related by many-to-many relation.
-So they need an intermediate table to store their relation data.
+Chats and Users related by many-to-many relation, through the history table.